ncbi/AIONER/README.md

 # AIONER
 ***
-Biomedical named entity recognition (BioNER) is a critical task of text mining research in the biomedical field.
-The task aims to automatically recognize the entities of the specific biomedical concepts in the text.
-In this work, we present AIONER, a deep learning-based NER method that successfully integrates multiple manually curated datasets and recognizes multiple biomedical concepts at once by a novel all-in-one (AIO) scheme.
+Biomedical named entity recognition (BioNER) seeks to automatically recognize biomedical entities in natural language text, serving as a necessary foundation for downstream text mining tasks and applications.
+In this work, we propose AIONER, a new BioNER tagger that takes full advantage of various existing datasets for recognizing multiple entities simultaneously, through a novel all-in-one (AIO) scheme.
+This repo contains the source code and dataset for the AIONER.

 ## Content